-- It’s not a surprise to see Microsoft, Salesforce, OutSystems, Mendix and Appian in the Leaders Quadrant.
+- It’s not a surprise to see Microsoft, Salesforce, OutSystems, Mendix, and Appian in the Leaders Quadrant.
 The Niche Players quadrant seems overpacked and the competition there is very interesting.
-We have four horse battle in the Challenger’s segment, but It’s quiet in the Visionaries.
-Would be interesting who will be the new entries in the next edition of the report.
+We have a four-horse battle in the Challenger’s segment, but It’s quiet in the Visionaries.
+It would be interesting who will be the new entries in the next edition of the report.
 Maybe Google…?

-- For the last years it was considered that Low-Code Platforms and applications build on these platforms are not Enterprise grade solutions.
+- For the last years, it was considered that Low-Code Platforms and applications build on these platforms are not Enterprise grade solutions.
 This point is not valid anymore.
-Considering the efforts of the most of vendors in the areas of high performance and high availability, scalability, security and disaster recovery, we can position low-code apps on a same level (or even higher) as every other enterprise solution or custom app.
+Considering the efforts of most of the vendors in the areas of high performance and high availability, scalability, security, and disaster recovery, we can position low-code apps on the same level (or even higher) as every other enterprise solution or custom app.
 Even the existence of the current Magic Quadrant is evidence of the maturity of the low-code platforms in the Enterprise segment.

-- Microsoft is fast-forwarding through the ranks – for the last couple of years Microsoft put a lot of work to establish their Platform as a competitor on the market, and they not only did this successfully, but positioned themselves as Leaders.
+- Microsoft is fast-forwarding through the ranks – for the last couple of years Microsoft put a lot of work to establish its Platform as a competitor on the market, and they not only did this successfully but positioned themselves as Leaders.
 PowerApps and the rest of the platform stack is maybe the fastest evolving platform on the market today.

 You can contact us for additional insights out of the report, or to discuss the Low-Code market and how the LCAP is applicable for your company.